Take to the trails as a true eco-warrior with these sustainable hiking tips and planning guide!

 3. Respect the land whilst hiking

-Although it can be tempting to pick those wildflowers as a souvenir from your hike, try to avoid the temptation.
-What might seem like something pretty to keep a jar for you is something else’s habitat or dinner.
+Things like shells, pinecones, stones etc. might be pretty but are probably part of something else’s habitat or dinner.
 Leave nature as it was intended and preserve it for the locals who live there (yes I’m talking about bugs and birds!).

 4. Choose that camping spot wisely (particularly if you’re backcountry or wildcamping)

 Yes, everyone wants to find that perfect spot: nestled up in nature, with a cracking sunrise and a mountain view, but sometimes it can damage the environment.

 Some good camping tips you can follow are

 - Don’t move or damage vegetation to make space for a tent